 facts about ramadan

-25 Righteous Facts About Ramadan
+25 Interesting Facts About Ramadan

 Ramadan is one of the most important fixtures in the Muslim calendar – and people all over the world who worship in the Islamic faith regard it as highly important for growth and self-reflection.